Meeting standard requirements

 This is a pendulum test in the dry only using a slider with a hardness (IRHD) of 55±3.
 EN14094 Surfaces for sports areas.
 Indoor surfaces for multi-sports use.
 Specification, once published is expected to be a CE requirement with the following criteria, the sports floor covering shall have a value of linear friction of more than 80 and less than 115.

 This article was written by Simon Hall, who is Technical Manager, Physical Testing at LUCIDEON and a Member of the UKSRG.
 Lucideon Ltd offers a wide range of UKAS accredited testing laboratories to ensure standard requirements are met for quality control, new product developments and on site measurement for existing products in service.
-(Published 12/2019)
+(Published 12/2019; reviewed and updated 01/2022)

 Find a UKSRG